AzirM6513/AzirM6513/README.md

-Hey, Im Azirm6513.
+Hey, Im Christian.
 Thanks for checking out my github profile.
-I am currently working on full stack projects from classwork and a few personal projects, like my personal website **cjsolutions.tech**.
+I am currently working on full stack projects from my classes as well as a few individual projects including freelance work and my personal website **cjsolutions.tech**.

 Im fine with working with the correct language for the project but im most comfortable with:
 1. JavaScript / TypeScript (React, Node, Express)